writethedocs/www/docs/conf/eu/2015/news/announcing-eu-2015.md

 * City Tour (Sunday morning) --- Join us for a walking tour of the old city center around the beautiful and historical sights that Prague has to offer.
 * Conference Reception (Sunday evening) --- Come early, get your badge, and get to know other attendees.
 * Official Party (Monday night) --- Wind down and talk about the day's talks in a relaxed and friendly environment.

+### Call for Proposals

+Have something you want to share with the community?
+Head over to our [Call for Proposals](/conf/eu/2015/cfp) for more information, and to submit your talk.

+The deadline for submitting your proposal is **Midnight CET on May 31**.
+Speakers will be announced starting June 15.

 ### Keep in Touch